Pete Weber (bowler): PBA Tour

-PBA Senior Tours (PBA50 and PBA60)
+PBA50+ (PBA50 and PBA60)

 Weber joined the PBA50 Tour (formerly PBA Senior Tour) in 2013.
 His first title on that tour was a major: the 2013 USBC Senior Masters, which he won on June 14.
 He also won the last PBA50 Tour tournament of the season on his 51st birthday and earned Rookie of the Year honors.

 Weber won a second PBA50 major title, his fourth PBA50 title overall, at the Suncoast PBA Senior U.S. Open on June 5, 2015.
 The win made Pete the second player in history, after Norm Duke, to win the U.S. Open on both the standard PBA Tour and the PBA50 Tour.
 Weber was named the PBA50 Player of the Year for the 2015 season, after dominating in the earnings, average and competition points categories.
 It was his first PBA Player of the Year win of any kind.

 On May 10, 2016, Weber won the BVL Johnny Petraglia Open on the PBA50 Tour for his third consecutive title in the 2016 season, and seventh PBA50 title overall.
 He joined fellow PBA Hall of Famer Tom Baker as the only players to ever win three consecutive PBA50 Tour events.
 In the next PBA50 Tour stop, Weber successfully defended his 2015 PBA Senior U.S. Open crown, and became the only bowler to win four consecutive PBA50 Tour events.
 Although the winning streak was stopped in the next tournament, Weber made history again later in the season.
 His victory at the 2016 USBC Senior Masters on June 26 made him the first bowler ever to win five titles in a single PBA50 Tour season.
 Weber's unprecedented PBA50 season continued on July 28, when he won his sixth title of 2016 in the PBA50 South Shore Open.
 Despite missing the last three events of the 2016 season due to a hip injury, Weber easily won his second consecutive PBA50 Player of the Year award with 457,200 points – more than 200,000 above the next closest player (Amleto Monacelli with 241,680 points).
 Weber also averaged a PBA50 record 237.03 for the season, almost nine pins ahead of second-place Norm Duke (228.31).